Francode77/TSFRESH_price_prediction/README.md

 # Contributors

-This script was written by [url=https://www.linkedin.com/in/frank-trioen-21b71135]Frank Trioen[/url]
+This script was written by [Frank Trioen](https://www.linkedin.com/in/frank-trioen-21b71135)